 Just remember that they’ll all have digital displays with clocks.
 Synchronising them will be a labour of love, but if you don’t, that minute’s difference can prove very distracting.

-‘Ideally, position your washing machine and dishwasher/tumble dryer either side of your sink,’ says Chris Mossop, kitchen designer at Harvey Jones.
+‘Ideally, position your washing machine and tumble dryer either side of your sink,’ says Chris Mossop, kitchen designer at Harvey Jones.
 'Having your plumbing in one place will make life easier both when you’re having your kitchen fitted and if any issues develop down the line.'

-5. Make the cooker a focal point
+11. Make the cooker a focal point

-6. Move your washing machine elsewhere
+13. Move your washing machine elsewhere

 If space is tight in the kitchen, take a tip from the Europeans and site your washing machine in the bathroom.
 There are tough rules on this, however, so we asked Steve Corbett, marketing manager at CDA, for advice.

 In other words – you’ll need a BIG bathroom.
-Alternatively, Steve suggests that if you have a separate toilet, you could move the loo into the bathroom and turn the space into a mini utility room.
+Alternatively, Steve suggests that if you have a separate toilet, you could move the loo into the bathroom and turn the space into a mini utility room design.
 Or put the washing machine into a garage, spare bedroom or hall (see above).